Puppy socialisation checklist

 - Coffee shops

-At least the day you decide to socialise them on pubs will be fun!
-Remember it’s not just a one off thing.
+At least the day you decide to socialise them in pubs will be fun!
+Remember it’s not just a one-off thing as well.
 You need to expose them to these things over and over.
-I’d say 2 times at a minimum but 3-5 is what you really want.
-On the plus side that means you can go to the pub and socialise several times - all in the name of puppy socialisation!
+I’d say 4 times at a minimum but 5-10 is what you want.
+On the plus side, that means you can go to the pub and socialise several times - all in the name of puppy socialisation!

 I can’t list everything here, though.
 I’ve already admitted we forgot wheelchairs, well there was another one we missed off and that was live music.
 We went to New Quay, Wales not knowing there was a music festival about to start.
 Once it started Betty was not impressed at all.
-After a struggle I had to carry her kicking and squirming back up to the car park.
+After a struggle, I had to carry her kicking and squirming back up to the car park.
 That was a very steep hill to carry a fat puppy up!

 - Stand outside supermarket doors with your puppy